REC4N/robotics/README.md

-# robotics
+# ECE 5730 - Robotics

-ECE 5730 - Robotics repository.
+This repo contains files required to make a robot work using Ros2, Python, C++ on a NVidia Jetson and Arduino.